 TASC buses will not be running.

-All Monday trash routes will be picked up Saturday, May 25th.
+All Thursday trash routes will be picked up on Saturday, July 6th.

-Recycle/Compost will be picked up Wednesday, May 8th.
+Special Assistance/Rear Loader routes will be picked up Monday, July 8th.

 CITY OF BEDFORD COUNCIL MEETING